Global19-atlassian-net/pbreports/doc/specs/attributes.rst

 Attribute ID                  Name                              Description
 ============================  ================================  ===========================================================================================
-mapped_read_concordance_mean  Mapped CCS Read Mean Concordance  The mean concordance of CCS reads that mapped to the reference sequence mapped_reads_n                Mapped CCS Reads                  The number of CCS reads that mapped to the reference sequence mapped_bases_n                Mapped CCS Bases (bp)             The number of CCS read bases that mapped to the reference sequence mapped_readlength_mean        Mapped CCS Read Length (mean)     The mean length of CCS reads that mapped to the reference sequence mapped_readlength_q95         Mapped CCS Read Length 95% (bp)   The 95th percentile of length of CCS reads that mapped to the reference sequence mapped_readlength_max         Mapped CCS Read Length Max (bp)   The maximum length of CCS reads that mapped to the reference sequence mapped_readlength_n50         Mapped N50 (bp)                   The read length at which 50% of the bases are in reads longer than, or equal to, this value
+mapped_read_concordance_mean  Mapped CCS Read Mean Concordance  The mean concordance of CCS reads that mapped to the reference sequence mapped_reads_n                Number of CCS Reads (mapped)      The number of CCS reads that mapped to the reference sequence mapped_bases_n                Number of CCS Bases (mapped)      The number of CCS read bases that mapped to the reference sequence mapped_readlength_mean        CCS Read Length Mean (mapped)     The mean length of CCS reads that mapped to the reference sequence mapped_readlength_n50         CCS Read Length N50 (mapped)      The read length at which 50% of the bases are in reads longer than, or equal to, this value mapped_readlength_q95         CCS Read Length 95% (mapped)      The 95th percentile of length of CCS reads that mapped to the reference sequence mapped_readlength_max         CCS Read Length Max (mapped)      The maximum length of CCS reads that mapped to the reference sequence
 ============================  ================================  ===========================================================================================